Fdawgs/yh-sider-obfuscation-service/README.md

 This is [Yeovil District Hospital NHSFT](https://yeovilhospital.co.uk/)'s contextual link obfuscation service, a Node.js application using the [Fastify](https://www.fastify.io/) web framework and Black Pear's [obfuscated-querystring](https://github.com/BlackPearSw/obfuscated-querystring).

-This service was created out of a need for query strings parameters containing personal identifiable data [to be obfuscated](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/query-string-obfuscation) when users click on the [SIDeR](https://www.somersetccg.nhs.uk/about-us/digital-projects/sider/) contextual link within Yeovil District Hospital NHSFT's Patient Administration System (PAS), InterSystems TrakCare.
+This service was created out of a need for query strings parameters containing personally identifiable data [to be obfuscated](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/query-string-obfuscation) when users click on the [SIDeR](https://www.somersetccg.nhs.uk/about-us/digital-projects/sider/) contextual link within Yeovil District Hospital NHSFT's Patient Administration System (PAS), InterSystems TrakCare.

 Single sign-on for a user using access tokens from a Keycloak server instance can be enabled using environment variables found in `.env.template`.